kenny-goh/Chip8.JS/README.md

 Javascript implementation of the Chip 8 Virtual Machine

 This is a personal project to learn the basics of writing an emulator.
-Initially I wanted to write the MIX computer but decided to settle with Chip 8 due to simplicity..
+Initially I wanted to write a MIX computer but decided to settle with Chip 8 due to simplicity..
 I figure I would have more fun writing an emulator for a computer that is used for game programming in the 1970s.

 Current Status: Work in progress ( 80% done )